Inpex

 INPEX Corporation is a Japanese oil company established in February 1966 as North Sumatra Offshore Petroleum Exploration Co., Ltd. INPEX is the largest oil and gas exploration and production company in Japan, with global exploration, development and production projects in 20 countries.
-In the 2020 Forbes Global 2000, INPEX was ranked as the 597th -largest public company in the world.
+In the 2020 Forbes Global 2000, INPEX was ranked as the 597th-largest public company in the world.

 Public listing

-INPEX was listed on the first section of the Tokyo Stock Exchange on November 17, 2004 when the indebted Japan National Oil Corporation (JNOC), now part of the Japan Oil, Gas and Metals National Corporation which owned a 53.96% stake in INPEX, put up for sale 343,725 shares (17.9 percent of INPEX's 1.92 million outstanding shares).
+INPEX was listed on the first section of the Tokyo Stock Exchange on November 17, 2004 when the indebted Japan National Oil Corporation (JNOC), now part of the Japan Oil, Gas and Metals National Corporation, which at that time owned a 53.96% stake in INPEX, put up for sale 343,725 shares (17.9 percent of INPEX's 1.92 million outstanding shares).
 At the time, 18.9 percent of the company was owned by METI.
 It was the second of JNOC's subsidiaries to go public, after the Japan Petroleum Exploration Company in December 2003.